Microchipping your pets

 What about microchip feeders?

-Similarly to microchip pet doors, microchip feeders only open for the right pet.
+Similarly to microchip pet doors, microchip pet feeders only open for the right pet.
 So it’s no wonder they are popular in multi-pet homes!
 Thanks to their microchip reading technology, you can keep different animals on special diets, manage your pet’s weight better, and stop a cheeky cat or dog from stealing other pets’ food.

 Shopping to do?